 - From a leisure battery charger when at home

-- From solar or wind charger
+- From a solar charger

 If you are on a campsite, it’s likely that you will hook up to the mains electric supply to keep your leisure battery fully charged and when your motorhome is at home or in storage ideally you should use a dedicated leisure battery smart charger to maintain it.
-Solar and wind-powered chargers are increasing in popularity for many reasons and generate energy to charge the battery at home and on the go, even when skies aren’t so blue!
+Solar-powered chargers are increasing in popularity for many reasons and generate energy to charge the battery at home and on the go, even when skies aren’t so blue!
 If you do use solar panels, you may need a few other components to help with your battery maintenance.
 For example solar panels may generate more power than your battery can handle and this can cause serious damage, so you should invest in a solar charge regulator to keep charging voltage at the appropriate level.
 You should also regularly check the battery connections to solar panels if you use them.

 Other ways to preserve your motorhome battery